Build vs. Extend vs. Replace in Power Platform Architecture

 • Cost and Licensing: When modeling licensing, consider Dataverse storage, automation volume, and user groups.
 Sometimes it is less expensive to extend an existing Dynamics 365 license than to create a stand-alone application.

 • Maintainability Over Time: The selected architecture should be quantifiable, upgradeable, and supportable.
-Technical debt is often the result of over-customizing core systems; Power Platform extensions lower this risk.
+Technical debt often results from over-customizing core systems; Power Platform extensions help reduce this risk.

 Schedule a Strategy Demo